Use-cases¶

 <LiveStreamTranscoder>transcoder</LiveStreamTranscoder>

-You also need to set the raskenlund.803.license application property:
+You also need to set the raskenlund.804.license

 <Property>